gjlbeckers-uu/aglcheck/README.rst

 .. _here: https://rawgit.com/gjlbeckers-uu/aglcheck/master/stimulussets_analyzed/suppl_info_beckers_etal_2016_jneurobiorev_revision2.html

 These were produced with version 0.1.0, which is saved as a separate branch on github.
 However, the current wider objective is to provide visualization software that can be used to analyze AGL string set design more generally.

 Development status
 ------------------
 This is beta software.
 It does what it was initially was designed for, and should also be usable for other applications.
-The lack of documentation is the biggest hurdle, but see below.
+The lack of formal documentation is the biggest hurdle, but see below.
 Contributions in any form are very welcome.

 The 0.1.x series is intended to remain compatible with the the jupyter notebook that produces the supplementary information.
 The 0.2.x series should